 Since the commencement date of interview for Civil Services Exam has been announced by UPSC from 11th Of February 2019, Let’s take UPSC Interview as an example to understand the entire process.

 - Important advice

 As the final stage aims to test the personality and aptitude of the candidate more than his/her academic knowledge, therefore, candidates should focus on developing confidence in their personalities, should know how to present themselves in front of the board members, should have the ability to portray the administrative and other required traits while answering the questions, should be honest, must have good listening skills along with the speaking skills and should be well abreast with current affairs.

-Experts of the field suggests IAS candidates to go through the interview videos of other successful candidates to learn well, and to enroll for 2 to 3 IAS Mock Interviews before they appear for the final quest, because being judged by the experts beforehand and getting their feedback for further improvisation would always be the wiser decision than directly jumping to face the final challenge.
-Coaching Institutes which conducts such mock interviews maintains the atmosphere which is akin to the actual UPSC interview with the panel of experts including ex or serving officers, psychoanalysts, well experienced academicians and other subject experts who closely examine the candidates and prepare them for the final interview round.
+Experts of the field suggests IAS candidates to listen to the interview videos of other successful candidates to learn well, and must take 2 to 3 IAS Mock Interviews before they appear for the final quest, because being judged by the experts beforehand and getting their feedback for further improvisation would always be the wiser decision than directly jumping to face the final challenge.
+Coaching Institutes which conducts such mock interviews maintains the atmosphere which is akin to the actual UPSC interview with the panel of experts including ex or serving officers, psychoanalysts, well-experienced academicians and other subject experts who closely examine the candidates and prepare them for the final interview round.